Sampling conditioned hypoelliptic diffusions: The sampling problem

-First consider the following unconditioned second order SDE: \begin{equs}[0][E:sde2-careful] m \, \ddot x(t) = f\bigl(x(t)\bigr) - \dot x(t) + \dot w(t) \qquad \forall t\in[0,T], \\ x(0) = x_0, \quad \dot x(0) = v_0 \end{equs} where the solution $x$ takes values in $\R^d$, $m>0$ is a constant, $f\colon \R^d\to \R^d$ is a given function, and $w$ is a standard Brownian motion on~$\R^d$.
-The initial conditions $x_0$ and $v_0$ are either deterministic, or random variables independent of~$w$.
+where the solution $x$ takes values in $\R^d$, $m>0$ is a constant, $f\dvtx\R^d\to\R^d$ is a given function and $w$ is a standard Brownian motion on $\R^d$.
+The initial conditions $x_0$ and $v_0$ are either deterministic or random variables independent of $w$.
 The solution to this SDE can be interpreted as the time evolution of the state of a mechanical system with friction under the influence of noise.
 In this case $m$ would be the \textit{mass} and $f$ would be an \textit{external force field}.
-Models like this are, for example, widely used in molecular dynamics since for conservative forces~$f$ they describe Hamiltonian systems in contact with a heat bath.
-In this context, equation~\eqref{E:sde2-careful} is called the \textit{Langevin equation}.
-The limiting case $m=0$ corresponds to the \textit{Brownian dynamics}~\eqref{E:sde1}.
+Models like this are, for example, widely used in molecular dynamics since, for conservative forces $f$, they describe Hamiltonian systems in contact with a heat bath.
+In this context, equation (\ref{E:sde2-careful}) is called the \textit{Langevin equation}.
+The limiting case $m=0$ corresponds to the \textit{Brownian dynamics} (\ref{E:sde1}). \begin{remark} Arbitrary constants in front of the $\dot x$ and $\dot w$ terms can be introduced using a scaling argument: let $\beta, \gamma>0$ and define the process $y$ by $y(t) = x(t / \gamma) / \sqrt{\beta/2}$.
+Then $y$ solves the SDE